-Disney’s Hollywood Studios is a park in transition and will be throughout the course of 2017.
-Three years ago, the backlot express tour forever left the park and Hollywood Studios lost a lot of its identity.
-Honestly, the park had lost most of its identity before that point, as the tour didn’t show guests anything exciting, the shows show their age, and the actual rides were few in numbers.
+Disney’s Hollywood Studios is a park in transition and will be throughout the course of 2018.
+Four years ago, the Backlot Express Tour forever left the park and Hollywood Studios lost its identity.
+Honestly, the park had lost most of its identity before that point, as the tour didn’t show guests anything exciting, the shows were/are aging, and the actual rides were few in numbers.
 There was a big hat sitting in front of the park’s icon and the theme of the park was, more or less, gone.
 Once a park that tried to make guests feel as if they were on set of a working studio, the reality of that theme just wasn’t realistic to continue for decades upon decades.
-The park grew stale recently and it was clear that Hollywood Studios was in need of a major facelift.
+The park grew stale recently and it was clear that Hollywood Studios was in need of a major face-lift.

 We can blame Disney for letting the park sit and rot for too long before deciding to do something.
 With that in mind, they do deserve at least an ounce of credit for finally deciding to do something instead of letting the park become even worse.
 Unfortunately for guests and Disney, Hollywood Studios has to get worse before it gets a whole lot better.
-The year that this park probably hit rock bottom in 2016 and spent most of 2017 in that same cellar.
+The park hit rock bottom in 2016 and spent most of 2017 in that same cellar.
 2018 finally sees the park climbing stairs back to respectability.

-As major construction projects continue for Toy Story Land and Star Wars Land, areas of the park have to completely close down.
-More attractions are being yanked out of the rotation to pave the way for what’s to come.
-This is all a good thing in the long run as Hollywood Studios will almost be a brand new park in 5 years.
-But, what good does that do guests visiting in 2016?
-Not much, is the short and hard answer.
+All these changes are good in the long run as Hollywood Studios will almost be a brand new park in 3 years.
+But, what good does that do guests visiting in 2018?
+Well, they will benefit those that visit later in the year!
 For guests who frequent Walt Disney World regularly, these construction zones will be a promising sign.
 For those who don’t get to go as often, the construction walls and cranes will be fairly frustrating.
 While the construction is too bad for those infrequent visitors, I do have to caution that there is no perfect time to go to a Disney theme park.
 There will always be construction going on as these parks change with the times.
 I know that’s frustrating, but it’s also a good thing.

 Now, I know that Disney doesn’t call them rides but instead refers to them as attractions.
 I typically do that, as well, but for this post I’m using the term ride literally.
 These are open attractions that you physically get on to ride.